MaddyTP/node-red-contrib-ezo/README.md

 ### Input

 All commands can be sent as a single string in `msg.payload`, those which have a command and input value separated by a comma can be broken into `msg.command` and `msg.payload` properties.
-Since v1.3.0 `msg.address` can be set dynamically on input.
 Commands can differ from one Ezo module to another, please refer to Atlas Scientific's website for documentation.
 Below are a few examples of commands structured in an acceptable manner.

+Since v1.3.0 `msg.address` can be set dynamically on input.
+Since v1.4.0 `msg.bus` can be set dynamically on input.

 ```javascript
 msg = { payload: 'L,0' };  // turns led off